 Satisfactory progress and resolution of problems

 The degree requirements for most postgraduate degrees, graduate diplomas and graduate certificates outline the requirements for satisfactory progress.
-Students who fail to meet the requirements for satisfactory progress will be monitored by faculties under the provisions of the University of Sydney’s Student Academic Progression Policy.
+Students who fail to meet the requirements for satisfactory progress will be monitored by faculties under the provisions of the University of Sydney’s Cousework Policy 2014.

 The policy outlines the different stages involved in identifying and supporting students deemed to be at risk of being excluded from a course.
 The process culminates with students being asked to show cause why they should not be excluded, but prior to this point there are a range of support options that come into play.

 Resolution of problems